PEXANE2/azure-docs.tr-tr/articles/load-balancer/load-balancer-get-started-internet-availability-zones-zonal-portal.md

 ---
-title: Load Balancer bir ön uç Azure portal oluşturun
+title: Create a Load Balancer with a zonal frontend - Azure portal
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Azure Portal ile bölgesel ön ucu ile standart Load Balancer oluşturma hakkında bilgi edinin
+description: Learn how to create a Standard Load Balancer with zonal frontend with the Azure portal
 services: load-balancer
 documentationcenter: na
 author: asudbring